SEND Information Report

 How do we support pupils with SEND to improve their emotional and social development?

 - The class teacher has overall responsibility for the pastoral, medical and social welfare of every child in their class; therefore, this would be the parents’ first point of contact.
-If further support is required, the class teacher liaises with the SENDCo for further advice and support.
-This may involve working alongside internal colleagues such as the school therapeutic team, pastoral manager, specialist teaching assistants or outside agencies such as health and social care, and/or specialist educational services.
+If further support is required, the class teacher liaises with the SENCO for further advice and support.
+This may involve working alongside internal colleagues such as the school therapeutic team, specialist teaching assistants or outside agencies such as health and social care, and/or specialist educational services.

 What expertise and training do our staff have to support pupils with SEN?